Wellspring Women’s Center is a haven – its dining room painted a rosy pink, peace-bringing paper cranes suspended from its ceiling.

 Wellspring’s first location was noted for its pink tablecloths and a gazebo designed by an architect friend of Sister Catherine’s.

-Sister Catherine and Sister Claire also decided to honor every story that their guests told them – even if they departed from reality.
+At the breakfast haunt, Sister Catherine and Sister Claire decided to honor every story that their guests told them.

 “No one listens to the stories of the poor,” Sister Claire said.

-Sister Catherine points to an early flyer for Wellspring that reads: “Women’s worth is undermined by Oak Park’s reputation.”
+An early flyer for Wellspring read: “Women’s worth is undermined by Oak Park’s reputation.”

-Many women, she elaborated, are forced to wait at the welfare office for hours for help — a discourtesy that conveys to them that their time is not valuable and that they are not worthy.
-Their willingness to accept this treatment reinforces low self-esteem.
+Many women, Sister Catherine elaborated, are forced to wait at the welfare office for hours for help — a discourtesy that conveys to them that their time is not valuable and that they are not worthy.
+Their willingness to accept this treatment, she said, reinforces low self-esteem.

 “It means bearing witness to guests’ challenges and their struggles with open-heartedness and trying to see clearly what they are needing and what they are wanting,” she said.
 “Trying to convey to them that those needs and wants are important and that they matter – that they haven’t done anything that means that they will be rejected or turned away.
 That there is a place that they can come and where they can be themselves.
 That often means that they have worth beyond anything that they can produce and I think that is a challenging piece to convey in a very capitalistic society where people are always given the message that their worth is about what they can produce.”

-Through shared stories and experiences, women would learn they matter and are worthy.
+Through shared stories and experiences, generations of women have learned at Wellspring that they matter and are worthy.

 “The food wasn’t important, the most important thing was the relationship,” Sister Claire said.